 However, there is currently no evidence that tonic water, or quinine, could inhibit the novel coronavirus.
 This may be because scientists have focused more on chloroquine in their studies.

-In fact, the most popular hypothesis of how the natural compound fights malaria parasites takes much from what researchers have observed when studying chloroquine.
+The most popular hypothesis of how the natural compound fights malaria parasites takes much from what researchers have observed when studying chloroquine.

 References